 A mirror can help me see my painting with ‘fresh eyes’.
 After working on a painting for a long time I tend to not be able to see mistakes anymore as I got so used to staring at it.
 Looking at my painting in a mirror really helps to see things that are wrong.
 I can see my painting ‘in reverse’ and therefore in a whole new way!
 I always have a mirror hanging across the easel.

 Obvious one, really.
 Can’t paint without paint.
-I will write a blog post some time soon about my favourite colours and brands.
+I have written a blog post about my favourite colours and brands.
 Let me know if you have any questions you want me to answer!
-The paint I use most is the American Vasari and the German Schmincke Mussini.
+The paint I use most is the American Vasari , German Schmincke Mussini and Michael Harding.
 I love how these brands suit my thin painting style.

 Who can live without books.
 Whether they are books about art techniques or (and these feature in the book case much more) art history, I cannot get enough of them.
 Full of inspiration and ideas!
 Recent purchases include exhibition catalogues (the Late Rembrandt, Liotard) and a book on the 16th century miniaturist Hilliard.